After you’re granted Conditional or Provisional accreditation

 Your Statement of Accreditation

-If you complete further qualifications or move to a higher level of accreditation, such as Proficient Teacher, your SoA will not show this.
-The most current information on your accreditation is shown on your Teacher Summary Report which you can find in your NESA eTAMS account.
+Your SoA does not include other qualifications, training or experience you may have.
+It will not be updated if you complete further qualifications or move to a higher level of accreditation, such as Proficient Teacher.
+Your most current information is shown on your Teacher Summary Report which you can find in your NESA online account (eTAMS).

-Conditions on your accreditation
+Find the most current information on your accreditation

-In your NESA eTAMS account you can find information on your current accreditation status, any active qualification conditions, and record any further study or professional learning as you move towards higher levels of teacher accreditation.
+Your NESA online account (eTAMS) is the best source of information on your current accreditation status, any active qualification conditions, and where you can record any further study or professional learning as you move towards higher levels of accreditation.

 The best place to access your current accreditation status is your Teacher Summary Report.
 How to access it: